Strevia/phants-nomic/rules/rules.md

 9. Once a block has been built, a player may add it to their tower at a point cost equal to the current height of the player's tower in number of blocks.

+10. Players must place the text of a prosed rule change in the description of the pull request.